ibm-cloud-docs/Registry/registry_security_enforce.md

 ## Controlling who can customize policies
 {: #assign_user_policy}

-If you have role-based access control (RBAC) enabled on your Kubernetes cluster, you can create a role to govern who has the ability to administer security policies on your cluster.
+If role-based access control (RBAC) is enabled on your Kubernetes cluster, you can create a role to govern who can administer security policies on your cluster.
 For more information about applying RBAC rules to your cluster, see [Assigning RBAC permissions](/docs/containers?topic=containers-users#role-binding).
 {:shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
-To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 - In your role, add a rule for security policies: